Pupils and staff have returned to Canford for the new academic year to a brand new library and Assembly Hall complex.

 Our catering is run in-house, and our chefs use the freshest local ingredients wherever possible.
 The pupil food committee meets regularly with catering staff to discuss menus and a professional nutritionist regularly audits and advises.
 There are tea and toast making facilities available in the houses and, for senior pupils, there is a fully equipped kitchen in the Sixth Form Centre.

 The School has a range of strong pastoral structures to ensure that pupils are supported and cared for on many levels.
 All matters concerning the Health and Safety of pupils and staff are taken extremely seriously.
 The Health Centre is open 24 hours a day, 7 days a week.
 It is staffed by fully qualified Registered General Nurses, there is a daily GPs surgery while Poole and Bournemouth Hospitals are within 30 minutes’ drive.
 The Health Centre staff are in full communication with house staff, within the bounds of confidentiality.
+The Joint Heads of Wellbeing liaise closely with staff across the school and offer further support to pupils on all aspects of general wellbeing and positive mental health.

 The parent-staff-child triangle of communications is central to our approach to pastoral care and we encourage informal contact to highlight positives and raise concerns.
 At the same time, one of the benefits of boarding is that it fosters independence and the growth of this is both encouraged and closely monitored by our experienced house staff to ensure there is enough communication between school and home.